-Two lines connect the plate and the compressor.
-The 3/8" is the return line and the 1/4" is the liquid line.

-Run the 1/4" liquid line between the SA-I and the expansion valve.
-This 1/4" line connects to the expansion valve.

-The 3/8" return line connects to the other 3/8" tube on the plate with a 3/8" Swagelok fitting.
-The other end of this 3/8" line connects to the compressor.
+Run the 1/4" liquid line between the valve and condensing unit.
+This 1/4" line makes up at the expansion valve.
+The 3/8" line connects to remaining Block or plate tube-end with 3/8" elbow fitting.
+The other end of this line connects at the compressor.

-Run the 1/4" liquid line in contact with 3/8" suction line for at least one foot from the refrigerated cabinet.
+If possible, run the 1/4" liquid line in contact with 3/8" suction line for at least one foot from expansion valve.
 Wrap these two tubes tightly together with electrical tape.
 Insulate this section.
 This will improve operation and prevent moisture from condensing on the coldest section of these tubes.
 It is not necessary to insulate the remaining return line to the compressor.
+Support the tubing as necessary with tie wraps.